SankarBizappln/BCI-Documentation/BCI BLMP Documenation.md

 | Pick Qty                  | User can input the quantity they would like to pick from the inventory.
 User are allowed to pick less than or equal to *Remaining Qty* during the picking process. |
 | DN#                       | List of DN in which given item is received into selected warehouse in [Receiving](#receiving) process. |
 | Warehouse Location        | List out warehouse locations added while receiving the furnitures into warehouse in [Receiving](#receiving) process. |
-*Table 3: Furnitures sub-form field description.*
+*Table 3: Furnitures sub-form field description in picking process.*

 ![Room Selection in Picking process](Images/PickingRoomSelection.png) *Image 31: Picking room to be picked.*